How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a South Carolina Secured Promissory Note

-Every Secured Promissory Note in South Carolina should include the following critical provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed 8.75% or Federal Reserve rate plus 4% under South Carolina law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Secured Promissory Note in South Carolina should include the following critical provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed No general usury cap for private one-time lenders; a lender regularly in the business of making consumer loans is capped at 12% unless licensed as a supervised lender.
+8.75% legal rate absent a written agreement. under South Carolina law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 Because this is a secured promissory note, you must also describe the collateral in detail, including how it will be valued and the lender's right to seize it upon default.

 South Carolina requires the following elements in a valid promissory note: written agreement signed by borrower, detailed collateral description, interest rate disclosure, lien filing if applicable.